-Practice statement: The one-call centre is able to accept multiple types of points of reference to define the exact location of an excavation site (i.e. latitude/longitude, legal land descriptions, highway/railroad/pipeline markers, address, street and cross street, etc.).
+Practice statement: The notification service is able to accept multiple types of points of reference to define the exact location of an excavation site (i.e. latitude/longitude, highway/railroad/pipeline markers, address, street and cross street, etc.).

-Practice Description: The one-call centre's locate request taking processes and computer system are designed to accept and process multiple types of reference points used by callers to (1) describe the location of their work and (2) define the excavation site.
+Practice Description: The notification service's locate request taking processes and computer system are designed to accept and process multiple types of reference points used by callers to (1) describe the location of their work and (2) define the excavation site.
 Examples of different types of reference points include: highway markers, railroad or pipeline markers, valid address or street-cross street, latitude/longitude, municipality, community, county, region, township and mail address (postal code) boundaries, etc.

-All stakeholders involved in the one-call process receive a corresponding benefit when the call centre is able to define the excavation site as specifically as possible.
-The facility operator's job of determining the existence of a potential conflict is expedited, field personnel can find and mark the affected area much easier, and the excavator receives timely markings covering the area of excavation.
-Standardizing on a limited set of criteria reduces the flexibility of the system to serve the excavator and facility owner/operator.
-The one-call centre invests in systems and processes that permit inclusion of a variety of types of reference points in defining the excavation site.
-The one-call centre takes steps to link these reference points to the database used to register the facility operator's desired area of notification, thereby assisting in reducing over-notification.
+All stakeholders involved in the notification service process receive a corresponding benefit when the notification service is able to define the excavation site as specifically as possible.
+The facility owner's job of determining the existence of a potential conflict is expedited, field personnel can find and mark the affected area much easier, and the excavator receives timely markings covering the area of excavation.
+Standardizing on a limited set of criteria reduces the flexibility of the system to serve the excavator and owner.
+The notification service invests in systems and processes that permit inclusion of a variety of types of reference points in defining the excavation site.
+The notification service takes steps to link these reference points to the database used to register the facility owner's desired area of notification, thereby assisting in reducing over-notification.

-2-21: One-Call Centre Security
+2-21: Notification Service Security

-Practice Statement: The one-call centre provides appropriate physical and systems security, fire protection and electrical protection to protect the one-call centre and its critical components.
+Practice Statement: The notification service provides appropriate physical and systems security, fire protection and electrical protection to protect the notification service and its critical components.

-Practice Description: The one-call centre needs protection from natural disasters and other threats.
-Since the one-call centre is a critical link in the communication chain between the excavating community and facilities, it is important that the one-call centre does whatever it can to provide adequate security, taking into account that it may well need to be operational in times of natural disasters or in the face of other threats.
+Practice Description: The notification service needs protection from natural disasters and other threats.
+Since the notification service is a critical link in the communication chain between the excavating community and facilities, it is important that the notification service does whatever it can to provide adequate security, taking into account that it may well need to be operational in times of natural disasters or in the face of other threats.
 Security components could include:

 - Physical security for the building and its employees through locked operations areas, lighting, employee key cards, guard patrols. - Physical security for critical systems components.
-This may include locating the facilities in locked enclosures and restricting access to necessary personnel. - General fire protection for the one-call centre personnel and property. - Specialized fire protection for critical systems components. - Specialized theft protection for critical systems components. - Telephone demarcation points in a protected area within the One-Call Centre. - Passwords and protections to limit access to computers and other systems. - Offsite storage of duplicate data base and necessary system software.
+This may include locating the facilities in locked enclosures and restricting access to necessary personnel. - General fire protection for the notification service personnel and property. - Specialized fire protection for critical systems components. - Specialized theft protection for critical systems components. - Telephone demarcation points in a protected area within the notification service. - Passwords and protections to limit access to computers and other systems. - Offsite storage of duplicate data base and necessary system software.